CryptoLifeCrisis/CryptoLifeCrisis/README.md

 - 👋 Hi, I’m @CryptoLifeCrisis
 - 👀 I’m interested in ...
-BTC ETH EVN
+BLOCKCHAIN DEFI & ASSET TOKENIZATION
 - 🌱 I’m currently learning ...
-IPFS
+BITCOIN
 - 💞️ I’m looking to collaborate on ...
-TOKENIZATION
+MARKETING & TOKENIZATION
 - 📫 How to reach me ...
-CRYPTOLIFECRISIS@GMAIL>COM
+CRYPTOLIFECRISIS@GMAIL.COM

 <!---
 CryptoLifeCrisis/CryptoLifeCrisis is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.